madisonbetts/DGS-Patterns-of-Fish-Diversity/README.md

 5) Choose where on your computer you want to save it (the "Local Path")
 6) Click "Clone"

-### How to create a new branch with GitHub Desktop
-1) Click the "Current Branch" dropdown at the top
-2) Click "New Branch"
-3) Type your branch name (e.g. feature/objective-yourname)
-4) Click "Create Branch"
-5) Then publish it to GitHub, click "Publish Branch" so your group can see it
-- Reminder: Make sure you pull main first before creating your branch so you start with the latest version including the folder structure.
-Each person should create their own branch before touching any files

 ### How to push/pull using GitHub Desktop
 #### Pulling (getting changes from GitHub)
 1) Make sure you're on the right branch (check the "Current Branch" dropdown)